Bioconductor/EuroBioc2017/README.md

-The meeting itself is taking place in the [Betty and Gordon Moore Library](http://moore.libraries.cam.ac.uk/location-maps), Centre for Mathemtical Sciences, at the University of Cambridge, UK., the full address of which is:
+The meeting itself is taking place in the [Betty and Gordon Moore Library](http://moore.libraries.cam.ac.uk/location-maps), Centre for Mathematical Sciences, at the University of Cambridge, UK., the full address of which is:

 > Betty and Gordon Moore library,
 > Wilberforce Road,